-Doctoral and 4+1 students may apply once per year to the Department of Psychological & Brain Sciences for a travel award to a professional meeting (travel of ≥ 250 miles - up to \$500; travel of < 250 miles - up to \$300).
+Contingent upon availability of funds, doctoral and 4+1 students may apply once per year to the Department of Psychological & Brain Sciences for a travel award to a professional meeting (travel of \geq 250 miles - up to \$500; travel of \leq 250 miles - up to \$300).
 Application guidelines and forms may be found on the Department's shared Google Drive (PBS Forms and Documents).
 In addition, all students can apply twice during their academic career for a Professional Development Award (up to \$500) from the Graduate College.
 You should apply for this award only if you are also applying for a travel award from the Department at the same time (Departmental cost-share is a requirement).
 Application guidelines for the Professional Development Award may be found at http://grad.udel.edu/forms/.